cylinderlight/udp2serialSPI/README.md

 Setup procedure:
-the included file setup_push_udp2serialSPI.sh pushes all the required code to the OpenWRT environment via SSH, this includes a startup script and Avahi configuration. from a terminal execute:
+the included file setup_push_udp2serialSPI.sh pushes all the required files to the OpenWRT environment via SSH, this includes a startup script and Avahi configuration. from a terminal of your workstation execute:
 ./setup_push_udp2serialSPI.sh linino.local
 (change the server name with your hostname) the openWRT password is requested several times (default on linino is doghunter) and then the system reboots with the full working configuration.